judeleonard/-Hello-World/README.md

-# Time-Series
+# Time-Series/Avocado price analysis& Prediction

-Introduction
+# Introduction

-This is an Open source dataset which I downloaded from kaggle.The data Shows the average sales price of avocado in different years.So I aimed to explicitly explore and analyse how the prices of avocado changes over a period of time.
+This is an Open source dataset which I downloaded from kaggle.The data Shows the average sales price of avocado for different years.So I aimed to explicitly explore and analyse how the prices of avocado varies in different regions over a given period of time.

 The Steps taken to achieve these results in my notebook was divided into Problem statements which ran to problem-10.